iomesh/docs/docs/volume-operations/create-pv.md

       volumeMode: Block
     ```

     For details, refer to [Kubernetes Documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-2. Run the following command to create the PVC.
+2. Apply the YAML config to create the PVC.
+Once done, the corresponding PV will be created.

     ```
     kubectl apply -f pvc.yaml
     ```

-3. Run the following command to see the PVC.
+3. Check the PVC.

     ```
     kubectl get pvc iomesh-example-pvc